john-denny/Scamurai/README.md

 - Logo comparison - Compares Logos which appear on a site to those of a site's profile

 ## Profile Generation
-- Profiles can be found in `/src/config/company_profiles.py` and you can add to them
+- Profiles can be found in `/src/config/company_profiles.py`
+- Then add logos and images to the logos directory which you specify

 # Dependencies & Setup
 - Use pip to install the requirements file